 Incoming students not intending to major in music may complete an audition for a Choral Scholarship during a campus visit.
+Music Minors are also eligible for the Choral Scholarship.
 Auditioners should have a strong vocal or choral background and good sight reading skills, and must earn a minimum ACT score of 23, or SAT equivalent.
 To schedule a choral scholarship audition, please complete the Audition Application form, and the Campus Visit form.

 The audition consists of:

-- This piece can be anything you choose: a solo piece, your part of a choral work you have studied, etc.
+- Performing a prepared piece.
+This piece can be anything you choose: a solo piece, your part of a choral work you have studied, etc.

 - Sight reading